epogrebnyak/facebook-json-to-csv/README.md

 # facebook-json-to-csv
-Convert your personal Facebook JSON archive to CSV or pandas dataframe for data analysis
+Convert your personal Facebook JSON archive to CSV or pandas dataframe.

 As easy as: